 Internal injuries are another potentially devastating form of truck accident injuries.
 Even though vehicles contain airbags intended to protect you, they can inflict blunt force trauma to your abdominal region if the force it exerts is too strong.

 As a result, internal organs like the bladder, liver, spleen, lungs, pancreas, or kidneys could all be injured.

 Chest and rib fractures are also typical in truck accidents.
 While they aren’t considered internal injuries on their own, they can lead to the injury of nearby internal organs when ribs break and pierce organs.
 A broken rib has the potential to puncture a lung or cause other complications, such as severe internal bleeding.

 While truck accidents involving passenger cars can result in death or serious injury, consider how much more severe the injuries truck accidents involving large trucks cause.
-There are 206 bones in the human body, and any of these can be fractured or broken when a large truck runs you over.
+There are 206 bones in the human body; any of these can be fractured or broken when a large truck runs you over.

 An amputation or deformity can occur as a result of a truck accident.
-Amputations typically occur in accidents involving large trucks when the passenger vehicle is crushed during the collision.
-If you’ve had an amputation or a deformity, you almost certainly need ongoing medical care, as well as adaptive devices like prostheses to walk or use your arms.
+Amputations typically occur in significant truck accidents when the passenger vehicle is crushed during the collision.
+If you’ve had an amputation or a deformity, you almost certainly need ongoing medical care and adaptive devices like prostheses to walk or use your arms.

 You may also require attendants to help you with your daily tasks, and expenses quickly add up.
 This is why you should ensure that your truck accident attorneys are working on getting you the compensation that is necessary for you to be taken care of for the rest of your life.